Every summer, the Marine Corps hosts a weekly Sunset Parade at the Marine Corps War Memorial (also known as the Iwo Jima Memorial).

 BUS:

-If you are planning on utilizing the hop-on-hop-off bus tour in D.C. then be aware that all companies stop at the Iwo Jima Memorial and near the Lincoln Memorial however their route and schedule may be affected by the event so do check with individual companies first.
+If you plan to utilize the hop-on-hop-off bus tour in D.C., then be aware that all companies stop at the Iwo Jima Memorial.
+However, the event may affect their route and schedule, so do check with individual companies first.

 Bike:

-The bike share program, Capital BikeShare, which is very useful for visitors to the National Mall has a bike station conveniently located just next to the both Iwo Jima and Lincoln memorials.
+Capital BikeShare, a bike share program that is very useful for visitors to the National Mall, has a bike station conveniently located just next to the Iwo Jima Memorial.

 We have a post with tips on renting a bike in DC.